bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 This document is an introduction to Bazel for iOS developers.
 There's been many docs written about Bazel online.
-This document is geared towards an iOS application developer coming from Xcode and intends to be a lightweight introduction and map familiar iOS developer concepts.
+This document is geared towards an iOS application developer coming from Xcode and intends to be a lightweight introduction and map familiar concepts.

 The document supplements canonical resources:
 - [Bazel overview](https://docs.bazel.build/versions/master/bazel-overview.html)